 While it’s possible that not everyone has heard of cherry popovers, they’re a delicious treat that can be enjoyed by just about anyone at just about any time!
 Many people like to have them as a sweet end to a yummy meal, while others may like to devour them at breakfast or brunch time in the same way another pastry might be eaten.

-While not many have heard of cherry popovers, they’re a delicious treat that can be enjoyed by anyone.
-This special creation has its own holiday called Cherry Popover Day, a day dedicated to the creation and history of the cherry popover.
-If you want to learn more about this tasty pastry, then read more about it here at Days of the Year.
+This special creation has its own day on the calendar, called Cherry Popover Day.
+This is, of course, a day dedicated to the creation, history and enjoyment of all things related to the cherry popover.
+For those who want to learn more about this tasty pastry, read more about it below.

 History of Cherry Popover Day

 Popovers might be considered an American version of the British classic, Yorkshire pudding.
 These delicious pastries are baked in muffin pans and can have a wide variety of fruits and other ingredients included as fillings, such as chocolate, blueberries, or freshly whipped Maple butter.